How to create a lead magnet in less than a day (that actually works)

 Yes, that’s right: your goal is to make your lead magnet as short as possible.
 That’s because short lead magnets take less time to create, but even more importantly, your audience needs less time to consume them.
 For instance, a 20-page guide is both a chore for you to write and for your audience to read.

 To select your format, choose from one of these lead magnet types that are both easy to consume and easy to create:

-Who can use it: health and wellness consultants, personal trainers, financial consultants, marketing consultants and anyone who helps their audience accomplish a task.
+Who can use it: health and wellness consultants, personal trainers, financial consultants, marketing consultants — anyone who helps people accomplish a task.

-Or, for an example of a worksheet, check out The Ultimate Checklist for Headlines and Subheads by Copy Hackers.
+Example: Here’s a worksheet, The Ultimate Checklist for Headlines and Subheads by Copy Hackers.